The Best Home Base Cities for Adventure Enthusiasts

 There’s nothing unusual about white water rafting to work in the morning when you live in this amazing mountain town.
 With the Gold Medal waters of the Animas River flowing through downtown Durango and 300-miles of wilderness trails just 30 minutes away, biking, hiking, trout fishing, and going for float in the morning, afternoon or evening is commonplace.

-Job opportunities are as plentiful as outdoor recreation here: Durango is home to massively successful tech startups like WorldPay, a thriving manufacturing scene, and the Rocky Mountain Chocolate Factory national headquarters.
-Fort Lewis College is minutes from downtown, and nationally rated hospitals and medical services are readily available providing active Durango residents with the key ingredients for a solid home base.
+What to do for work: Job opportunities are as plentiful as outdoor recreation here: Durango is home to successful tech startups, a thriving manufacturing scene, and the Rocky Mountain Chocolate Factory national headquarters.
+Fort Lewis College is minutes from downtown, and nationally rated hospitals and medical services are readily available, providing active Durango residents with the key ingredients for a solid home base.

 Home to the Dakota Five-O — a 50-mile mountain bike race across the Black Hills — Spearfish is a town of 11,500 that is just beginning to make a name for itself as an oasis for outdoor enthusiasts.
 Located between Mt.
 Rushmore and Devils Tower, residents spend their free time hiking, biking, running, fishing and climbing the south-facing Sunshine Wall year round.

-While job opportunities are abundant, the city’s lakes, rivers, parks, waterfalls, and of course the nearby mountains, are the real draw.
+Nestled in the foothills of the Blue Ridge Mountains, Greenville is an outdoor oasis.
+The area's 120 independently owned restaurants indicate that entrepreneurs also fare well here, along with even the most discerning of foodies.
+The city's lakes, rivers, parks, waterfalls, and the nearby mountains, are the real draw.
 Locals fill their time with hiking, kayaking, canoeing, biking and fishing in this idyllic South Carolina town.